About Honors Contracts

 As a general guideline, students may anticipate an investment of one-quarter to one-third more effort in earning honors credit.
 This typically requires the completion of an honors project.
-Important: The student is responsible for turning in a copy of the honors project to the Honors Program Co-Coordinators by the last day of finals.
-Without a copy of the project, the student will NOT receive honors credit for the course.
-Once a student completes all of his or her honors course requirements and receives a grade, their transcript will reflect a completed honors-level course.
+Important: By the last day of finals, the instructor is responsible for advising the Honors Program Co-Coordinators that the student received a B+ or higher in the course and that the project was satisfactorially completed.
+Without such a note from the instructor, the student will NOT receive honors credit for the course.
+Once a student completes all of his or her honors course requirements and receives a grade, the transcript will reflect a completed honors-level course.

 What if a professor is unwilling to offer an Honors contract?

 While this is a fairly rare occurrence, instructors are sometimes unwilling to offer honors contracts when first approached.
 Often, this is due to an unfamiliarity with the Honors Program and the honors contract process.
 While offering honors contracts is voluntary, most instructors who are unfamiliar with this program elect to participate once they are fully informed about the process and the benefits to students.
 However, the student must keep in mind that the instructor has the last say on whether or not the course can be taken for honors credit.